Rockies vs. Reds Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has 65 hits with 14 doubles, a triple, seven home runs, 19 walks and 34 RBI.
+- Elias Diaz has 67 hits with 14 doubles, a triple, eight home runs, 19 walks and 36 RBI.
 He's also stolen one base.

 Diaz Recent Games